 There is one electrical cycle of each signal for each revolution of the motor.
 The difference between the two waves reveals the position of the motor.
 By looking at the period of the waveforms, the drive can determine the speed of the motor.
 And by looking at which waveform is leading, the drive knows in which direction the motor is turning.

-Phasing Voltage for 8 Pole Motor
+Phasing Voltage for 8 Pole Motor for clockwise rotation at drive end

 Primary Feedback Devices -- Technical Data